 Dr. Michel Mikhael joined CHOC Hospital in 2012 and currently serves as an assistant professor of clinical pediatrics at UC Irvine.
 His philosophy of care is to provide family centered care and apply evidence-based practices.
-He has special interest in periatology, extremely low birth weight neonates and sepsis.
+He has special interest in perinatology, extremely low birth weight neonates and bronchopulmonary dysplasia.
 He is board certified in pediatrics and neonatal-perinatal medicine by the American board of Pediatrics.

 1201 W. La Veta Ave.

 CHOC at Mission Hospital

 - Fellowship – Neonatal-Perinatal Medicine

 University of Texas Southwestern Medical Center, Dallas, Texas